stormpath/stormpath.github.io/source/java/product-guide/index.markdown

 * **DataStore** is central to the Stormpath SDK.
 It is responsible for managing all Java `resource` objects that represent Stormpath REST data resources such as applications, directories, and accounts.
 The DataStore is also responsible for translating calls made on Java `resource` objects into REST requests to the Stormpath API server as necessary.
 It works between your application and the Stormpath API server.
 	* **RequestExecutor** is an internal infrastructure component used by the `DataStore` to execute HTTP requests (`GET`, `PUT`, `POST`, `DELETE`) as necessary.
 When the DataStore needs to send a Java `Resource` instance state to or query the server for resources, it delegates to the RequestExecutor to perform the actual HTTP requests.
 The Stormpath SDK default `RequestExecutor` implementation is `HttpClientRequestExecutor` which uses [Apache HTTPComponents](http://hc.apache.org/) to execute the raw requests and read the raw responses.
 	* **MapMarshaller** is an internal infrastructure component used by the `DataStore` to convert JSON strings into Java `Object` instances or the reverse.
 The map instances are used by the `ResourceFactory` to construct standard Java objects representing REST resources.
 The Stormpath SDK default `MapMarshaller` uses [Jackson](https://github.com/FasterXML/jackson).
+	* **Cache** is an internal infrastructure component used by the `DataStore` to access data and translate it into standard Java `resource` objects.
+The Cache fetches or saves `resource` data from or to its internal storage instead of the Stormpath server.
+The cache is configurable and can use different [caching mechanisms](#caching).
+This saves on Stormpath API server calls if the data is already available inside the cache.
+Each cached resource is represented as a `CacheEntry`.
 	* **ResourceFactory** is an internal infrastructure component used by the `DataStore` to convert REST resource map data into standard Java `resource` objects.
 The ResourceFactory uses Objects from `MapMarshaller` to construct the Java resource instances.
 	* **Resources** are standard Java objects that have a 1-to-1 correlation with REST data resources in the Stormpath API server such as applications and directories.
 Applications directly use these `resource` objects for security needs, such as authenticating user accounts, creating groups and accounts, finding application accounts, assigning accounts to groups, and resetting passwords.